mnms/docs/docs/command-line-interface.md

 **(8) cluster use**

 Change the cluster to use FBCTL.
-Use 'cluster use' or 'c' commands.
+Use `cluster use` or `c` commands.

 ``` bash
 ec2-user@flashbase:2> cluster use 1